Layaway: Variations

 Online layaway allows consumers to purchase items through scheduled deductions from a checking account.
 Online layaway simplifies layaway for both merchant and consumer by removing the costly, time-consuming storage and bookkeeping processes.
 Layaways remain at the distribution center during the layaway period instead of taking up valuable retail warehouse space.
 Just as consumers used layaway payment plans to purchase products at brick and mortar stores in the past, they can also use layaway to pay for online products and services which serves as an alternative budgeting tool and a means to avoid debt and it can help consumers reserve a product that is hard to get or not always available due its high demand and popularity.

 Many stores offer layaway during the Christmas season, and it has been a tradition for some individuals to make holiday layaway donations, thus releasing the purchased items to the layaway participant.

 Guaranteed consumer funding is a type of credit similar to layaway, which allows consumers to purchase items on a payment plan regardless of their credit history.

+Music festivals may offer payment plans referred to as "layaway".
+Festivals with layaway plans include Ultra Music Festival and Electric Daisy Carnival.